jesnial/hmtxLib/README.md

 # hmtxLib
 A library on H-matrices.
-A tool to compute operations and solve systems with very large matrices faster.
+A tool for matrix sparsification to solce real world problems modelized by large matrices.

 © 2012-2020 Fabio Freschi, Jessie Levillain